 We are required to perform testing for impairment losses relating to long-lived assets used in operations when indicators of impairment, such as reductions in demand or significant economic slowdowns in our business, are present.
 Through our acquisitions of FCI and other assets, we acquired core technology, customer relationships, goodwill and other intangible assets.
 The carry value of goodwill relating to these acquisitions must be assessed for impairment at least on an annual basis.
 In November 2009, we recorded US\$6.6 million of impairment charges relating to our long-lived assets.
 Additionally, in November 2009, as a result of our annual impairment assessment of the carrying value of goodwill, we determined that the goodwill balance was impaired, and wrote down the goodwill balance by US\$30.8 million.
-As of December 31, 2012, we had goodwill associated with our acquisitions of US\$35.5 million.
-Although we recorded an impairment on goodwill and other long-lived assets in 2009, we cannot be certain that these assets will not be subject to further write-downs in future periods.
+As of December 31, 2013, we had goodwill associated with our acquisitions of US\$35.5 million.
+Although we recorded an impairment on goodwill and other long-lived assets in 2009, we cannot be certain that these assets will not be subject to further write-downs in future periods and may record further impairment charges if sales of our LTE transceivers and mobile TV SoCs do not grow as expected.

 We have not made any passive investments in private companies since February 2007.
 If the companies in which we have invested in are unable to execute their plans and succeed in their respective markets, we may not benefit from such investments, and we could potentially lose the amounts we invested.
 We evaluate our investments on a regular basis to determine if impairments have occurred and have recorded impairment charges in past years.
-These and future impairment charges could have a material impact on our operating results.
-In 2010, 2011 and 2012, we recorded impairment charges relating to our private company investments of US\$0.2 million, nil and nil, respectively.
+These and future impairment charges could have a material and adverse impact on our operating results.
+In 2011, 2012 and 2013, there were no impairments recorded.